jfrog/frogbot/docs/install-azure-repos.md

               JF_GIT_OWNER: ""

               # [Optional]
-              # Relevant for air-gapped environments.
+              # If the machine that runs Frogbot has no access to the internat, set the name of a remote repository
+              # in Artifactory, which proxies https://releases.jfrog.io/artifactory
-              # Name of the remote repository that Frogbot and its dependencies will be downloaded to.
+              # The 'frogbot' executable and other tools it needs will be downloaded through this repository.
+              # JF_RELEASES_REPO: ""

+              # [Optional]
+              # Frogbot will download the project dependencies if they're not cached locally.
+To download the
+              # dependencies from a virtual repository in Artifactory, set the name of of the repository.
+There's no
+              # need to set this value, if it is set in the frogbot-config.yml file.
-              # JF_FROGBOT_REPO: ""
+              # JF_DEPS_REPO: ""

               # Predefined Azure Pipelines variables.
 There's no need to set them.
               JF_GIT_PROJECT: $(System.TeamProject)